 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Local Housing Requirements Study Evidence 2012 Technical assessment of the housing market and potential future local housing requirements which supports planning policy regarding the amount of growth, housing tenure and housing type needed within Herefordshire up to 2031.
 The delivery of 5,300 homes in the rural areas would: Support growth in the rural population by 6% Increase the number of households by 14.5% Forecasts also predict that growth in the population of the rural areas is likely to be primarily through an increase in those aged over 75.
 Moderate growth is expected in the 30-44 and 60-74 age brackets.
 The Local Housing Requirements Study therefore anticipates continuing improvements in life expectancy; significant growth is expected of those in their 80s, with the existing population in their 40s and 50s moving into retirement.
-As a consequence, the rural areas will face an increasing urgency to Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water This study provides an indication of housing requirements in the rural areas and the Hereford HMA.
-This evidence can be used to inform the content of the Bishopstone Group NDP, which could include policies to facilitate the provision of the right types of homes in the right places.
+As a consequence, the rural areas will face an increasing urgency to Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water This study provides an indication of housing requirements in the rural areas and the Golden Valley and Ross HMAs.
+This evidence can be used to inform the content of the Abbey Dore, Bacton, Ewyas Harold and Kentchurch NDP, which could include policies to facilitate the provision of the right types of homes in the right places.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA provide more 3 bedroom homes, with more 1 and 2 bed homes required in the affordable sector.
-Herefordshire Rural Housing Background Report Evidence 2013 Provides the justification for the proportional housing growth targets outlined in the Core Strategy The village of Bishopstone is listed as RA1 settlement, which means it is considered a sustainable location for proportional growth of up to 18%.
-Byford settlement is classified as a RA2 village, therefore housing development will be restricted to market homes which meet the needs of people with local connections or affordable housing.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The Bishopstone Group NDP will need to be in conformity with the provisions of Policy RA1 and RA2 for Byford settlement.
-Herefordshire Draft Gypsies and Travellers Assessment Evidence 2013 Assesses the accommodation needs of Gypsies and Travellers across Herefordshire.
-Key findings from the survey of Gypsy and Traveller households in 2012 found that: 31% of households surveyed have some sort of accommodation need Of the 17 households with an accommodation need, Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil The Bishopstone Group NDP must establish whether any of the need identified in this assessment falls within the neighbourhood area and make appropriate provisions for it.
+Herefordshire Rural Housing Background Report Evidence 2013 Provides the justification for the proportional housing growth targets outlined in the Core Strategy The villages of Ewyas Harold and Pontrilas are classified as RA1 settlements, which mean it is considered a sustainable location for proportional growth of up to 12%.
+Pontrilas falls within the (Ross on Wye HMA) this area seeks proportionate growth up to 14%.
+Abbeydore, Bacton and Rowlestone are listed as RA2 Settlements.
+Therefore housing development must meet the needs of people with local connections or affordable housing.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water Abbeydore, Bacton, Ewyas Harold and Kentchurch.
+NDP will need to be in conformity with the provisions of Policy RA1 and RA2.

+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Herefordshire Draft Gypsies and Travellers Assessment Evidence 2013 Assesses the accommodation needs of Gypsies and Travellers across Herefordshire.
+Key findings from the survey of Gypsy and Traveller households in 2012 found that: 31% of households surveyed have some sort of accommodation need Of the 17 households with an accommodation need, 7 had a requirement for at least one additional pitch 10 households had a requirement for bricks and mortar housing There is an additional requirement for 7 pitches and 9 units of Registered Social Landlord accommodation within Herefordshire.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water Abbeydore, Bacton, Ewyas Harold and Kentchurch NDP must establish whether any of the need identified in this assessment falls within the neighbourhood area and make appropriate provisions for it.
+A separate countywide Gypsy and Traveller DPD is being developed.